Underwater logging: Remote controlled vehicle

-One method of unearthing these sunken trees is by sending a remote controlled vehicle, like a sawfish harvester, underwater to fell the trees, keeping the operator of the vehicle dry.
-This vehicle is controlled by a cable that sends electricity and control inputs to the vessel which sends back a video feed for the operator.
+One method of unearthing sunken trees is by sending a remote controlled vehicle, like a sawfish harvester, underwater to fell the trees.
+The vehicle is controlled by a cable that sends electricity and control inputs to the vessel which sends back a video feed for the operator.
 The operator sends inputs from a control panel on a barge.
 When a tree is found the Sawfish attaches and inflates a flotation device to it so that after the tree is cut it immediately rises to the surface for extraction from the water.